IU-PR/Capstone_project/content/docs/Groups/To be announced.md

 ---
 weight: 1
 bookFlatSection: true
-title: "To be announced - Identification of organic compounds"
+title: "To be announced - Identification of compounds"
 ---

-# **To be announced - Identification of organic compounds**
+# **To be announced - Identification of compounds**

 # **Week #1 Progress report**